cxa/Piz/README.md

 # SimpleUnzipper

-Unzip single, unencrypted (no password), non-zip64 (large than 4GB) files, written in Swift 1.2.
-It's driven by a private (currently) EPUB parser project, since EPUB is simply a zip file.
+Unzip single, unencrypted (no password), non-zip64 (large than 4GB) files.
+Simple and efficient.

 ## Installation

-`SimpleUnzipper` is encapsulated as a Framework.
+`SimpleUnzipper` is encapsulated as a framework.
 Drag `SimpleUnzipper.xcodeproj` into your project, add `libz.dylib` and `SimpleUnzipper` to “Linked Frameworks and Libraries” under “General” tab of target settings.

 ![General Settings](gsettings.png)